kaelzhang/bot-state-machine/README.md

   //  state machine will return to the root state after the command executed })
 // If the action function rejects, then it will go into the catch function if exists.
-.catch (function (err) {
+.catch(function (err) {
   this.say('failed')
 })

-// Agent
+// Chat
 //////////////////////////////////////////////////////

-// We could create as many agents as we want,
+// We could create as many chat tasks as we want,
-//  so that we could handle arbitrary numbers of requests const agent = sm.agent()
+//  so that we could handle arbitrary numbers of requests const chat = sm.chat()

-const output = await agent.input('buy TSLA') // or 'buy stock=TSLA'
+const output = await chat.input('buy TSLA') // or 'buy stock=TSLA'

 console.log(output) // success
 ```

-### How to distinguish different users
+### How to distinguish between different users

-`sm.agent(distinctId)` has `distinctId` as the argument. `distinctId` should be unique for a certain user (audience).
+`sm.chat(distinctId)` has `distinctId` as the argument. `distinctId` should be unique for a certain user (audience).

-Users with different `distinctId`s are separated and have different locks, so that the chat bot can serve many users simultaneously.
+Users with different `distinctId`s are separated and have different isolated locks, so that the chat bot can serve many users simultaneously.

-Everytime we execute `sm.agent('Bob')`, we create a new thread for Bob.
+Everytime we execute `sm.chat('Bob')`, we create a new thread for Bob.
 And different threads share the same lock for Bob, so the bot could only do one thing for Bob at the same time.

 ### Flow control: define several sub states for a command